-- Common online platform (partner universities can share ideas, access updated information about partner universities' deadlines, academic calendars, grading system etc.); - Common nomination platform for Erasmus+ programme (including both Partner and Programme countries); - Well organized information for students on webinar software thus save time for face-to-face meetings, if necessary.
+- Common online platform (partner universities can share ideas, access updated information about partner universities' deadlines, academic calendars, grading system etc.); - Common nomination platform for Erasmus+ programme (including both Partner and Programme countries); - Well organized information for students on webinar software thus leaving more time for face-to-face meetings, if necessary.

-A number of comments have underlined the importance of training not only for the IRO staff, but all staff at some part related to international mobility, for example, the departments of housing, or accountancy as usually students face additional problems outside the IRO offices related to scholarships, payments, living conditions etc. The following trainings have been suggested to develop and improve important competences for the university staff:
+A number of comments have underlined the importance of training not only for the IRO staff, but all staff dealing with international mobility, for example, the departments of housing, or accountancy as usually students face additional problems outside the IRO offices related to scholarships, payments, living conditions etc. The following trainings have been suggested to develop and improve important competences for the university staff:

-- soft skills (communication, intercultural skills, time-management); - hard skills (digital skills, process management, English language and one extra language); - mandatory training abroad.
+- o soft skills (communication, intercultural skills, time-management); - hard skills (digital skills, process management, English language and one extra language);